 The Annual Survey of Manufactures (ASM) shows value of shipments data for industries and products.
 In the industry statistics tables and files, these data represent the total value of shipments of all establishments classified in a particular industry.
 The data include the shipments of the products classified in the industry (primary to the industry), products classified in other industries (secondary to the industry), and miscellaneous receipts (resales, contract receipts, repair work, etc.).
 Value of product shipments shown in the products statistics tables and files represent the total value of all products shipped that are classified as primary to an industry regardless of the classification of the producing establishment.

 In accordance with federal law governing census reports (Title 13 of the United States Code), no data are published that would disclose the operations of an individual establishment or company.
-However, the number of establishments in a specific industry or geographic area is not considered a disclosure; therefore, this information may be released even though other information is withheld.
-Techniques employed to limit disclosure are discussed at: www.census.gov/econ/census07/www/methodology/disclosure.html
+Techniques employed to limit disclosure are discussed at: https://www.census.gov/econ/census/help/methodology_disclosure/

-The disclosure analysis for statistics in the 2011 and 2010 data were performed at the field level, i.e., disclosure analysis was performed for each variable independent of other variables for that NAICS-based industry or product class.
-This differs from previous years' disclosure analysis, whereby disclosure suppressions were based upon the total value of shipments, with an independent disclosure analysis for capital expenditures.
+Disclosure analysis is performed at the field level, i.e., disclosure analysis performed for each variable independent of other variables for that NAICS-based industry or product class.
 When data for a NAICS-based industry or product class are suppressed, these data still are included in higher-level totals.

-Sector 31: Annual Survey of Manufactures: General Statistics: Statistics for Industry Groups and Industries: 2011 and 2010
+Sector 31: Annual Survey of Manufactures: General Statistics: Statistics for Industry Groups and Industries

-Sector 31: Annual Survey of Manufactures: Value of Products Shipments: Value of Shipments for Product Classes: 2011 and 2010
+Sector 31: Annual Survey of Manufactures: Value of Products Shipments: Value of Shipments for Product Classes

-Sector 31: Annual Survey of Manufactures: Geographic Area Statistics: Statistics for All Manufacturing by State: 2011 and 2010
+Sector 31: Annual Survey of Manufactures: Geographic Area Statistics: Statistics for All Manufacturing by State

-Sector 31: Annual Survey of Manufactures: Geographic Area Statistics: Supplemental Statistics for the United States and States: 2011 and 2010
+Sector 31: Annual Survey of Manufactures: Geographic Area Statistics: Supplemental Statistics for the United States and States

 PDF Publications: None